artist, educator, writer.

 bills 2.png

-BILLIE LEE IS AN ARTIST, EDUCATOR, AND WRITER.
+BILLIE LEE IS AN ARTIST, EDUCATOR, AND WRITER WORKING AT THE INTERSECTION OF ART, PEDAGOGY, AND SOCIAL CHANGE.

-As an educator, she has taught diverse audiences in a variety of settings including the University of Hawai‘i at Mānoa, University of New Haven, Queens Museum, Yale University Art Gallery, and in New York City public schools as a teaching artist.
-She was also the inaugural Associate Curator of Education at Shangri La Museum of Islamic Art, Culture, and Design in Honolulu, Hawaii.
-Currently, she is an Assistant Professor at the Hartford Art School.
+As an educator, she has worked with diverse audiences in classrooms, museums, and community settings, teaching at the Hartford Art School, the University of New Mexico, the University of Hawai‘i at Mānoa, the University of New Haven, Queens Museum, Yale University Art Gallery, and New York City public schools.
+She was also the inaugural Associate Curator of Education at the Shangri La Museum of Islamic Art, Culture, and Design in Honolulu, Hawai‘i.

 She can be contacted at lee[dot]billie[at]gmail.com